anton-k/monads-for-drummers/README.md

 Functions with state
 ------------------------------

-Another useful function is a function with the state.
+Another useful function is a function with a state.
-It calculates result based on some state value.
+It calculates its result based on some state value.

 ![State](pic/state0.png)